Guide

 MWEB represents Litecoin’s commitment to being practical digital cash.
 While Bitcoin increasingly focuses on its role as a store of value and other projects chase smart contract platforms, Litecoin continues to optimize for what currency should actually do: transfer value quickly, cheaply, and — when needed — privately.

-The extension block architecture also opens the door for future enhancements.
+The extension block architecture opens the door for future enhancements.
 Potential developments include improved MWEB-to-MWEB transaction efficiency, cross-chain atomic swaps with privacy preservation, and deeper wallet integrations that make private transactions the seamless default for peer-to-peer payments.

 In a world where financial surveillance is expanding and data breaches are routine, the ability to transact privately isn’t a luxury — it’s a necessity.
 MWEB gives Litecoin users that option without compromising the network’s regulatory standing or its 14-year track record of reliability.
+Use the LTC calculator to plan your transactions, check current fee estimates, and explore the price chart for market data.

 Sources & further reading